Kane Gorny inquest: Hospital neglect contributed to death

 "We have admitted civil liability for the failures in Kane's care and we accept the coroner's verdict.

-"We have made changes to senior leadership on our wards and put a number of patient safety measures in place."'No excuse'
+"We have made changes to senior leadership on our wards and put a number of patient safety measures in place."

 Mr Gorny's aggressive behaviour had "blinkered" the staff caring for him and nurses felt he had a "fixation" with water, the inquest heard.